p5hzehxa/CSS-Exchange/docs/Admin/MonitorExchangeAuthCertificate.md

 PS C:\> .\MonitorExchangeAuthCertificate.ps1 -ConfigureScriptToRunViaScheduledTask -AutomationAccountCredential (Get-Credential) -SendEmailNotificationTo "John.Doe@contoso.com"
 ```

 The following syntax runs the script in Auth Certificate enforcement mode.
 In this mode, the script creates a new Auth Certificate (in this example, with a custom lifetime of 1 year) and stages it as the new next Auth Certificate.
 An existing new next Auth Certificate will be overwritten by the new one.
-The new Auth Certificate will become active as soon as the Exchange AuthAdmin servicelet processess it the next time (usually within a 12 hour timeframe).
+The new Auth Certificate will become active as soon as the Exchange AuthAdmin servicelet processes it the next time (usually within a 12 hour timeframe).

 ```powershell
 PS C:\> .\MonitorExchangeAuthCertificate.ps1 -EnforceNewAuthCertificateCreation -CustomCertificateLifetimeInDays 365 -Confirm:$false